 In the uncomfortably recent past, abuses in the treatment of Mental Illnesses were horrific see Psychiatric Treatment or Torture; and who could forget "One Flew Over the Cuckoo's Nest?
 But are monetary incentives driving current psychiatric treatment in the same direction?
-This documentary by WFAA elicited a plethora of comments of people who had entered … Continue reading Is This a Return to the Bad Old Days of Nurse Ratchet?
+When ABC-affiliated, Dallas television station, WFAA, aired this documentary, it elicited a plethora of … Continue reading Is This a Return to the Bad Old Days of Nurse Ratchet?

 https://www.youtube.com/watch?v=esPRsT-lmw8 Video only 14:36 mins long Psychiatrists do not usually examine the brains of the people they claim to be treating.
 No other medical profession refrains from examining the organs they treat.
 Basically, psychiatrists are just guessing at what could be wrong and also guessing at the drugs and doses.
 Brain scans very often reveal … Continue reading Psychiatrists Are Throwing Darts at a Board when they Medicate Patients – Dr Daniel Amen – Lessons from 83,000 Brain Scans